survivejs/webpack-book/manuscript/03_introduction.md

 Framework specific abstractions, such as [create-react-app](https://create-react-app.dev/), [rockpack](https://www.rockpack.io/), or [@angular/cli](https://www.npmjs.com/package/@angular/cli), use webpack underneath.
 That said, there's still value in understanding the tool if you have to customize the setup.

+T> [Turbopack](https://turbo.build/pack) is the official successor to webpack.
+It has been rewritten in Rust with performance in mind out of the box.

 {pagebreak}

 ## How webpack changes the situation